 Wiring methods and practices must be in conformance with NEMA ICS 1, NEMA ICS 2, NEMA ICS 4, and NEMA ICS 6 recommendations as applicable.
-All wiring to instruments and control devices must be made with stranded wire, and wiring must be permanently labeled with conductor/wire numbers within one-inch of termination points.
+All wiring to instruments and control devices must be made with stranded wire, and wiring must be permanently labeled with conductor/wire numbers within 1 inch of termination points.
 Labels must be tubular heat-shrinkable wire markers that remain legible after exposure to industrial fluids and abrasion.
 Position markers so that wire numbers can be read without disturbing or disconnecting wiring.
 Use of individual character-markers placed side-by-side is not acceptable.
 Numbers must match approved shop drawings.
 All wiring must be neatly laced from point of entry into enclosures to termination points with nylon lacing cord or plastic lacing ties.
 Lacing within wiring channels is not required.
-Where the PCP contains intrinsically safe wiring, barriers or other devices, the panel must be arranged so that all intrinsically safe wiring is separated from non-intrinsically safe wiring by approved methods.
-Wiring channels containing intrinsically safe wiring must be blue and be labeled as "Intrinsically Safe Wiring Only" on the cover.
-All conduit penetrations into the PCP containing intrinsically safe wiring must be separated from non-intrinsically safe conduit penetrations by a minimum of 50 mm 2-inches.
 Provide typed Control Wiring Data Lists within each terminal cabinet and the PCP.
 The data lists must include: conductor identification number, wire gauge, wire insulation type, "FROM" terminal identification, "TO" terminal identification, and remarks.
 The preliminary lists generated by the Contractor will be submitted for approval to the Contracting Officer and will be updated to As-Built conditions by the Contractor.
-The As-Built data lists must be placed in a document holder within each enclosure.
+The As-Built data lists must be placed in a document holder within each enclosure for both hard copy and electronic submittal.